ViteStudio-Tech/ueVite-Get/README.md

 From UE version 5.1, the default rendering path—including its Ray Tracing Scene construction and update pipeline—became increasingly integrated around Lumen, Nanite, Virtual Shadow Maps (VSM), and Temporal Super Resolution (TSR).
 BLAS/TLAS management was adapted to support GPU Scene, Nanite fallback or streamed ray-tracing geometry, culling, and Lumen HWRT, while ray hits increasingly relied on Lumen’s separate Surface Cache and mesh-card representation for lighting.
 This greater coupling made alternative RTGI and reflection integrations less straightforward.
 In parallel, as PhysX was deprecated and replaced by Chaos, the remaining PhysX-specific APIs and compatibility code were gradually removed.

+> **Vite is not behind:** it incorporates modern NVIDIA’s October 2022 **NvRTX 5 Ray-Tracing technology**, which does **not exist** in Epic’s UE5 branches and NvRTX 5.1+.
+Later NvRTX releases integrated their rendering features into **Lumen** and **Nanite**, whereas NvRTX 4.27 & 5 represented a *distinct ninth-generation ray-tracing foundation*.

 ** Important Read ** [DOC: 4.27 VS 5.0](https://docs.google.com/document/d/1gA0MGkzeWWzKkgwBDOP5xRPouSKaOIW6xlPZ2q6BXO0/edit?usp=sharing)

 On top of this, this iteration of the engine also features the following non-trivial performance benefits:

 * Materials/Shaders:
-	Starting with Unreal Engine 5.1, Shader Model 6 (SM6) became the preferred rendering path.
+	Starting with Unreal Engine 5.1, Epic's SM6 *mode* became the preferred rendering path.
 As a result, the **general shader instruction count increased significantly** for both SM5/SM6 paths.
 Subsequent engine versions have continued to expand both the instruction count and the number of shader permutations even further.
 In contrast, Unreal Engine 4.27 provides lighter-weight shaders that deliver the same visual fidelity, resulting in faster GPU performance across the board.
+Vite does use Shader Model 6, hence the Ray Tracing features; however, this is different from the selectable User Level SM5/6 in UE5.

 <img width="2518" height="1231" alt="ShaderInsCount" src="https://github.com/user-attachments/assets/5bf7e5c8-1342-4cb6-a1af-a96fed1ddab6" />